slowernews/wisdom-tldr/README.md

 > *'Let your fear be your guide.
 The more fear you feel, the more you will know you are on the right track.'*

 <!--
+5. Passion is Made Not Found

+how to design a life?
+“Your Ten-Year Plan for a Remarkable Life” in 2027 how a day of your life will look like? write how will look this day. dream big. write it with no fear and read it once a year. these things can make a difference.
+exercise: what would be your life if you wouldnt have fear of failure of life.

+Scott’s story is not about movies, or addiction, or creativity, it’s about knowing the right direction to take the next step.

+Step 1: FIND OUT WHAT YOU’RE CRAVING:
+These are the two types of cravings:
+a) Addiction: I felt powerless.
+I was addicted to money.
+More was never enough.
+Then I left Wall Street.
+Because they were the supplier.
+b) Depletion: Your body needs something.
+It can be water, a vitamin or mineral or a change.
+That’s where reinvention comes in.

+Creating a vision for your life and achieving that vision is possible.

+The reason that most people are not fulfilled in the work that they do isn’t because they haven’t found their “calling” but rather because they are bored and disengaged.

+Fulfillment in Any Endeavor Comes from Variety and Engagement Most people continue to chase down their ever elusive “calling”.
+You know, that one thing that if they do not do it, they have wasted their entire life and skillsets on trivial activities and distractions.
+Allow me to share a little secret with you.
+This doesn’t exist.

 Figure out what you want out of life and figure out how much money you will need to make it happen, then start taking the steps necessary to get there.

 search for actionable steps\